Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Active phase on transient graphs

 be the number of instructions that are used at $y$ when we stabilize the set $K$ by ignoring sleep instructions at $x$.
+Moreover, recall the definition of stabilisation via weak stabilisation and define

-This function plays an important role in this section.
+These functions plays an important role in this section.
 For the proof of Theorem \ref{theo:boundsQ}, we will not count the total number of instructions, but only the number of jump instructions.
 Thus, for any $y \in K$, we let

 be the number of jump instructions that are used at $y$ when we stabilize $K$ by ignoring sleep instructions at $x$.
 Similarly, we let $M_{K, \eta, \tau}(y)$ be the number of jump instructions that are used at $y$ for the stabilization of $K$ and $M^1_{(x,K), \eta, \tau}(y)$ be the number of jump instructions that are used at $y$ for the weak stabilization of $(x,K)$.
 In the next lemma we state some simple but important relations between these quantities.
+Recall the definition of the variable $T_{(x,K)}$, (\ref{eq:numberiterations}), which counts the number of weak stabilisations of $(x,K)$ which is necessary to perform in order to stabilise $K$.